Arokia-Bhavya/AwsSA/README.md

 - S3 intelligent tiering moves objects based on usage
 - S3 lifecycle are rules that helps to move objects between storage classes based on configured conditions
 - Transition actions are rules for moving and expiration actions are rules for deletion.u can give both current and non current versions
+- While transitioning minimum 30 days duration has to be met by storage class.
 - S3 analytics for analysing the storage class usage with suggestions
 - S3 requester pays networking cost.requester must be IAM user so that billed accordingly
 - S3 event notifications need IAM persmissions